matt-dray/r2eng/README.md

 ## Work in progress (WIP)

 There is much to do.
-Most R expressions won’t currently work with the `r2eng()` function.

   - [ ] Expand the dictionary
   - [x] Split out parentheses for evaluation